JessePRN/AgentsOfSHIELD/README.md

 •	The box and whiskers plot for the population change shows that there is no statistical difference between the years pre and post covid.

 •	The % change box and whiskers plot also shows that there is no statistical difference between the years pre and post covid.

+• When sampling the population growth rate for rural counties and comparing it to the average growth rate, our p-value continuously exceeded the .05 cutoff established.
+We are rejecting our alternate hypothesis (rural counties' growth rate exceeds the average) and accepting the null hypothesis.